 Georgia is one of a handful of states that imposes different duties on landowners depending on the status of the individual on the property.
 The duty owed by a property owner depends on whether the accident victim was an invitee, licensee or trespasser.
+Find a premises liability attorney in Atlanta today!

 An invitee is someone invited onto the property for some lawful purpose.
 This invitation could be express or implied.
 A social guest is an invitee, as would be a customer or someone who works for the property owner.
 The duty owed to an invitee is to exercise ordinary care in keeping the premises and approaches safe.
 Ordinary care would typically include periodically inspecting the premises and cleaning up spills or fixing hazardous conditions in a timely manner.